-The Secretary of State for Communities and Local Government delegated statutory functions (from the Audit Commission Act 1998) to PSAA on a transitional basis by way of a letter of delegation issued under powers contained in the Local Audit and Accountability Act 2014.
+The Secretary of State for Communities and Local Government delegated statutory functions (from the Audit Commission Act 1998) to PSAA.

-Under these transitional arrangements, the company is currently responsible for appointing auditors to local government, police and local NHS bodies, for setting audit fees and for making arrangements for the certification of housing benefit subsidy claims.
+Under these arrangements, the company is responsible (where public bodies have opted in for 2018/19 onwards) for appointing auditors to local government, police and local NHS bodies, for setting audit fees and for making arrangements for the certification of housing benefit subsidy claims (up to and including the 2017/18 financial year).

-The Audit Commission was responsible for appointing the current external auditors for this local authority.
 The basic duties of the external auditor are governed by statute.
 In fulfilling their responsibilities the external auditor works to a set code of audit practice.